dflash — What is it?

 Quick Start

 Use a separate virtual environment.
 Install required packages.
-For vLLM, use Docker.
-For SGLang, run the launch_server command.
-For Transformers, use the AutoModel and AutoTokenizer.
-For MLX, use the load and load_draft functions.
+For vLLM, use Docker or specific pip commands.
+For SGLang, run the launch_server command with model and draft model paths.
+For Transformers, use the AutoModel and AutoTokenizer classes.
+For MLX, load the model and tokenizer, then use stream_generate.

 Source: README Installation/Quick Start